Laminational models for some spaces of polynomials of any degree: General properties of invariant geodesic laminations

-Properties of individual wandering polygons were studied, e.g., in \cite{kiw02}; properties of collections of wandering polygons were studied in \cite{bl02}; their existence was established in \cite{bo08}.
+Properties of individual wandering polygons were studied in \cite{kiw02}; properties of collections of wandering polygons were studied in \cite{bl02}; their existence was established in \cite{bo08}.
 The most detailed results on wandering polygons and their collections are due to Childers \cite{chi07}.
-Theorem~\ref{t:wandoug} encompasses a small portion of Childers' results.

-\begin{thm}[\cite{chi07}] If $A$ is a wandering non-$($pre$)$critical $k$-gon then there exist $k-1$ critical chords with distinct grand orbits onto which the orbit of $A$ accumulates. \end{thm}

-If $\ell$ is a periodic leaf of a geolamination, then by Lemma~\ref{l:sameperiod1} the periods of its endpoints coincide.
-It is easy to describe the entire $\si_d$-orbit of $\ell$.

-\begin{prop} Let $\ell=\ol{xy}$ be a chord with $\si_d$-periodic endpoints of the same period $N$ such that the iterated $\si_d$-images of $\ell$ are pairwise unlinked.
-Then the components of the union of the $\si_d$-orbit of $\ell$ are leaves or polygons rotating transitively under the remap. \end{prop}